Nearly all orthodontic problems are evident by the age of 7-9 years.

 Another visit is often arranged to discuss the final treatment plan.
 Arrangements are made to commence treatment or, if it is too early, to review the patient periodically until it is an appropriate time to commence treatment.

 If the extraction of teeth is necessary, these extractions are performed by the referring dentist.
 The cost of extractions is not included in the orthodontic fee.

 The correction of most orthodontic problems requires braces.
-Braces are made of a silver metal and are attached to individual teeth.
-Clear braces are also available.
+Braces are typically made of a silver metal and are attached to individual teeth, but clear braces are also available.

 Braces remain on the teeth for the entire duration of treatment.

 The braces are tied to an archwire using tiny rubber bands called modules.
 These modules are available in a wide range of colours.